What is EV mode: What is ECO mode and EV mode

 The hybrid battery provides electric Power in EV Drive Mode, and the electric motor offers quiet, emission-free propulsion.
 This mode can be a useful option in late-night residential neighborhoods, indoor parking garages, or other situations where noise and exhaust emissions are an issue.

-While operating in EV mode, drivers should exercise extra caution since their cars may become almost quiet.
 Because of this, pedestrians, cyclists, and drivers of other vehicles may be unable to hear an EV approaching them.
 In light of this, when using this function, you must always pay great attention to your surroundings.

 EV Mode vs. ECO Mode